The Importance of a Residential Detox

 The DTs may emerge on days 3-4 and would involved severe mental confusion, hallucinations, delusions, seizures, shallow breathing, shaking, rapid heart rate, and disorientation.

 Subsiding symptoms: Days 5-7 feature declining intensity of symptoms, although some psychological symptoms, such as depression, anxiety, and sleep disturbance may linger.

-Medical Interventions for Alcohol Detox and Withdrawal
+Interventions for Alcohol Detox and Withdrawal